-While our technology can assist us in detecting decay earlier, and creating the most effective dental restorations, it also helps us provide earlier treatment, with less discomfort.
-In most cases, we’re able to utilize technology to help our patients more clearly understand their treatment options
+Earlier Detection can mean less discomfort: While our technology can assist us in detecting decay earlier, and creating the most effective dental restorations, earlier treatment can also result in simpler procedures and less discomfort.
+We also like to take advantage of technology that can help our patients more clearly understand their treatment options.

-We take a thoughtful, conservative approach to each patient’s dental care.
+Evidence-based Treatments: We take a thoughtful, conservative approach to each patient’s dental care.
 Thorough exams, experience, and solid dental science inform our thinking and recommendations to our patients.
 To make treatments more effective, convenient or faster we stay on top of the latest technologies available.
-But unlike some practices — we are careful not to jump into new, unproven technologies.
+But unlike some practices — we rely on evidence-based treatments and are careful not to jump into new, unproven technologies.

 CEREC® creates quality ceramic inlays, onlays, porcelain veneers, and dental crowns within minutes right in our dental office.
 This technology is comprised of computer-assisted design (CAD) tools and a milling machine that creates custom ceramic restorative devices.
 Before treatment, one of our dentists will take photos of the tooth where the restoration will be placed.
 An Omnicam takes several different images of the affected tooth, and sends a three-dimensional, colored model to the machine; the Bluecam consists of your dentist coating the teeth with a contrasting agent before taking images.
 Once the design is complete, a block of ceramic will be inserted into the machine to create your restoration.
 When complete, it will be affixed to your tooth.